-From the moment you find out that you’re expecting, you are bombarded with a ton of really important decisions: will you breastfeed? will you circumcise? will you vaccinate? will you have a home or hospital birth? will you stay at home or go back to work? will you co-sleep?
+From the moment you find out that you’re expecting, you are bombarded with a ton of important decisions: will you breastfeed?
+Will you circumcise?
+Vaccinate?
+Have a home birth or hospital birth?
+Will you stay at home or go back to work?
+Will you co-sleep?
 The list could go on and on.
 Making these kinds of decisions can be stressful because none of them are easy questions.
 You could read books and articles and websites and blogs and everything you can get your hands on about the pros and cons of each decision you are trying to make and end up making yourself even more conflicted and confused!

 Listen, I want you to realize something right now: making parenting decisions will never be easy.
 Decisions like these often take a lot of thought, research, prayer, and discussion.
 Further, no matter how thoroughly you research and discuss and pray and ponder, your decision will never be the “right” one because THERE ARE NO RIGHT ANSWERS.
 Let that sink in for a minute.